 The siu mai’s I made at Luckee:

 My home version.
 Not bad!
 I couldn’t find wonton wrappers as yellow as the ones that Chef Lee had at Luckee which impacted the final presentation between the two.
 Since I made these for my husband and I, I made them extra fat.
-If I was serving guest, I would have made them smaller, closer to what they would like at a restaurant.
+If I was serving guest, I would have made them smaller, closer to what they would be like at a restaurant.

 They were delicious!
 Thank you Chef Lee for the lesson, tips and the recipe.